July 9, 2024

 Choosing the Perfect Location

 Lavender loves sunlight and needs at least six hours of direct sun daily.
-So choose a location that receives ample sunlight and is not shaded by trees or buildings.
+So choose a location that receives enough light and isn’t being blocked out by trees or buildings.

 Soil Preparation and Testing